 Xpress is located just out of town near the airport.
 They have a limited number of Jeep 4×4 vehicles for rental (best to reserve in advance).
 We found the rentals be expensive, but well worth it (and significantly cheaper than the guided tour options in town).

 Alternately, you may have good luck renting your 4×4 from one of the bigger agencies in Las Vegas.
-Both Budget and Fox Rent A Car have Jeep Wrangler rentals in Las Vegas.
+We recommend checking RentalCars.com because several rental agencies (such as Fox Rent A Car) have Jeep Wrangler rentals in Las Vegas.
 And rentals out of Las Vegas are significantly less expensive than options in Kanab.
 Fox seems to have more selection of 4×4 vehicles.

 More Helpful Items